albop/tie_archive/session_5/index.md

 ----

-### What becomes of the financial sector?
+### What would the financial sector become?

 - If you can have a bank account at the CB, or a wallet with digital currency, why would you open a current account and make deposits?
   - current accounts charge high fees, transfers are sometimes slow, etc.
 - There is little doubt bank accounts as we know them would disappear...
-- retail banking activites would be split into several services
+- retail banking activities would be split into several services
+  - lending
+  - insurance
+  - ...

 ----

-### What becomes of the financial sector?
+### What would the financial sector become?

-- ... and with it the current model of commercial banks which take short term deposits to invest in longer term projects
+- ... and with it the current model of commercial banks which take short term deposits to invest in longer term projects would disappear
 - Then these projects would have to be
   - financed by the CB or
   - financed through equity and investment bank
-- Without current accounts, commercial banks wouldn't be able to create money and the fractional reserves system would be obsolete
+- Without current accounts, commercial banks wouldn't be able to create money and current system of fractional reserves system would need to be revisited
-  - money creation would become again a monopoly of the central bank
+  - *money creation* would become again a monopoly of the central bank

 ----

-### What becomes of the financial sector?
+### What would the financial sector become?

 - So far, the experiments made by the CB and BIS, have pledged to "do no-harm" (to the financial sector)
 - But once everybody uses the digital asset, nobody wants the cash and deposits anymore